Amit0617/AlgorithmicDesigns/Readme.md

 `java RandomNumbers > dataset.txt` in console and then `java MaxPairWiseProductFast < dataset.txt` to use that dataset as input rather than from STDIN (entering yourself).

 ##### Stress Testing
 Now the problem is - it is still very slow and boring.
-We need to test our algorithm heavily and find the finally one that can lead our algorithm to fail.
+We need to test our algorithm heavily and find the finally one case(if exists) that can lead our algorithm to fail.

 So this is the time to do _Stress Testing_.
 We need following things to do it:-